119 - The Past Times with Ronny Chieng

 Okay.

-She's lived strictly a temperate life, never smoking as do some old-time ladies always cheerful she's fond of standing erect before one and saying ain't i straight which indeed she is and i do that and that's a crime i mean isn't that like times
+She's lived strictly a temperate life, never smoking as do some old-time ladies, always cheerful.
+She's fond of standing erect before one and saying, ain't I straight?
+Which indeed she is.

-Again, in the 1900s, even if you're perfectly healthy, you probably look like you have scoliosis.
+Again, in the 81900s, even if you're perfectly healthy, you probably look like your scoliosis.
+Got to look horrible.

 You're ill.